Sport in Malaysia: Cycle sports

 In 2016, Azizulhasni Awang made history for winning the first Olympic bronze medal in a cycling event.
 In 2021, Azizulhasni Awang made history again for winning the silver medal in 2021 Olympic men's keirin final.
 Malaysia hosts two international road cycling tours: the annual Tour de Langkawi and Jelajah Malaysia.
 Both races are part of the UCI Asia Tour.
 The Tour de Langkawi is the biggest cycling event in Asia and it is the one of five two hors-category (2.HC) classified races in Asia.
-The Jelajah Malaysia is the oldest bicycle race in Malaysia, touring around Malaysia.

 Track cycling is a growing sport in Malaysia.
-Malaysia has several velodromes such as National Velodrome at Nilai and Velodrome Rakyat at Ipoh The Velodrome Rakyat is also Malaysia's first velodrome.
-Extreme cycling, such as mountain biking and urban freestyle BMX is also popular among youth in main cities in Malaysia.
-Riding bicycles is considered a mode of transportation as well as a recreational and leisure sport.
+Malaysia has velodromes such as National Velodrome at Nilai and Velodrome Rakyat at Ipoh The Velodrome Rakyat is also Malaysia's first velodrome.

 Azizulhasni Awang, Josiah Ng, Mohd Rizal Tisin, Muhammad Shah Firdaus Sahrom, Fatehah Mustapa and Jupha Somnet are among the top track cyclists in Malaysia.
 Loh Sea Keong won the general classification and Asian rider classification at the 2013 Jelajah Malaysia.
 Mohamed Harrif Salleh and Mohamed Zamri Salleh won the points classification and mountain classification respectively at the 2013 Jelajah Malaysia.